fischhoff/tick_searches/README.md

 # tick_searches
 Evaluate Google searches as predictor of Lyme disease incidence from 2004-2016.
-The file tick_searches.md has the code and results.
+The file tick_searches.md has the code and results. tick_searches.Rmd is the R markdown file that makes tick_searches.md.
+Several csv files are included; others are accessed via the Rmd file.